 Attending this kind of event, as well as any other press release event that involves the public, is an excellent opportunity to get the word out about your book, build a relationship with your readers, and find people that can be interested in your book’s genre.
 It’s usually held in high-traffic areas, which makes them ideal for publicity.

 Bonus resource: How to Host a Book Signing

 Aside from the traditional book signing events, in this digital era, there are more ways to be seen anytime, anywhere.
 Social media platforms abound.
 There’s Facebook Live, short videos on Tiktok, Instagram Reels and Stories, and more!
-These are all free to use and even if you spend ads to promote your pages, they can still be more cost-effective than doing physical events.
+These are all free to use, and even if you spend ads on promoting your pages, they can still be more cost-effective than doing physical events.